shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

     SOO...

-    We need to export that component to the angular app by **exports:[LoginComponent]** below the imports and then the component is globally available in your angular app.
+    We need to export that component to the angular app by **exports:[LoginComponent]** below the imports and then the component in the `UserModule` is globally available in your angular app.

+### Shared Module

+Shared module is nothing but the common imports module in which we can import all the necessary modules, like formsmodule and all and all the directives, pipes and all soo rather than adding single single things in the shared module we can directly import the shared module in the modules for the acessibility of all the things.

+### Core Module

+Core Module is the module which we create for the all the necessary services, providers and http interceptors.

+And we can directly import that core module in the `app.module.ts` for the usage of all the services.

 ### Functions in Angular